A Cryptoeconomic Traffic Analysis of Bitcoin's Lightning Network

 We quantitatively analyze the privacy provisions of LN.
 Despite onion routing, we observe that strong statistical evidence can be gathered about the sender and receiver of LN payments, since a substantial portion of payments involve only a single routing intermediary, who can easily de-anonymize participants.
-We find that using deliberately suboptimal, longer routing paths can potentially restore privacy while only marginally increasing the cost of an average transaction. \end{description}{}
+We find that using deliberately suboptimal, longer routing paths can potentially restore privacy while only marginally increasing the cost of an average transaction, as it is partially already incorporated in other implementations of the Lightning protocol~\cite{grunspan2018ant}. \end{description}{}

 The rest of the paper is organized as follows.
 In Section~\ref{sec:relatedworks}, we review the growing body of literature on PCNs and specifically on LN.
 In Section~\ref{sec:background}, we provide a brief background on LN and its fee structure.
 In Section~\ref{sec:trafficSimulation}, our traffic simulator is presented.
 We discuss our experimental results in three sections.
 We investigate the price competition and the potential to increase fees, under various assumptions, in Section~\ref{sec:competition}.
 We estimate the profitability of the central router nodes under estimated current and potentially increased future traffic in Section~\ref{sect:profitablity}.
 Finally, we estimate the amount of privacy shortcomings due to too short paths and potential mitigations in Section~\ref{sec:privacy}.
 We conclude our paper in Section~\ref{sec:conclusion}.